redis/redis-doc/commands/flushall.md

 Delete all the keys of all the existing databases, not just the currently selected one.
 This command never fails.

-The time-complexity for this operation is O(N), N being the number of keys in all existing databases.

-`SYNC` and `ASYNC`
----

-`FLUSHALL`：flushes the database in an sync manner, but if **lazyfree-lazy-user-flush** (available since 6.2) is yes, it will be flushed asynchronously.
-`FLUSHALL SYNC`: flushes the database in an sync manner.(available since 6.2)
-`FLUSHALL ASYNC`: flushes the database in an async manner. (available since 4.0.0)
+By default, `FLUSHALL` will synchronously flush all the databases.
+Starting with Redis 6.2, setting the **lazyfree-lazy-user-flush** configuration directive to "yes" changes the default flush mode to asynchronous.

+It is possible to use one of the following modifiers to dictate the flushing mode explicitly:

+* `ASYNC`: flushes the databases asynchronously
+* `SYNC`: flushes the databases synchronously

-Asynchronous `FLUSHALL` and `FLUSHDB` commands only delete keys that were present at the time the command was invoked.
+Note: an asynchronous `FLUSHALL` command only deletes keys that were present at the time the command was invoked.
 Keys created during an asynchronous flush will be unaffected.

 @return

 @simple-string-reply

+@history

+* `>= 4.0.0`: Added the `ASYNC` flushing mode modifier.
+* `>= 6.2.0`: Added the `SYNC` flushing mode modifier and the **lazyfree-lazy-user-flush** configuration directive.